“Wait, seriously?”

 If your version is still supported,

 Good news!
-You are in the safe zone.
-Just make sure you are using the latest patch (e.g. 13.4.1, 13.4.2).
-These updates often contain important security fixes, and it's always good to stay up to date.
+You are likely in the safe zone.
+Just check that you are running the latest patch (13.4.1, 13.4.2, etc.).
+These updates provide essential security fixes, but it's always a good idea to be updated with patches.

-Now is the time to make a plan for the TYPO3 upgrade.
-You don't want to wait until something breaks.
+Now it's time to consider a TYPO3 upgrade roadmap.
+Don't wait until something breaks.

-- Check the current LTS version (at the moment this is TYPO3 v13.4).
+- Check what the current LTS version is (that would be TYPO3 v13.4).

 Why It’s Risky to Stay on an Old Version

-- Extensions no longer work → more bugs, less functionality
+- Extensions stop working → more bugs, less functionality

-- No new features or improvements → You fall behind the competition
+- No new features or improvements → you will be behind your competitors

-- Upgrades become more and more difficult over time → more costs, more work
+- Upgrading becomes more of a hassle over time → more expensive, more work

 Double-Check Your Tech Stack

-Before upgrading, make sure your server is ready for the new version:
+Before you go to the trouble of upgrading, you want to make sure your server is ready for the new version:

-- MySQL or MariaDB - Make sure your database version is compatible.
+- MySQL or MariaDB - Make sure the version of your database is compatible.

-- Extensions - Some old extensions may not work on newer versions, so check compatibility.
+- Extensions - Some old extensions may stop working on newer versions of TYPO3, so check compatibility.

-It only takes a few minutes to make sure everything is in order, and it will save you a lot of headaches later.
+It takes only a few minutes to ensure everything is all lined up, and it can save you countless headaches later.

 Common Issues When Checking TYPO3 Version